Benefits of automated time & attendance

 Improved Data Quality

-Key punching manual timesheets into a computer is necessary in processing payroll.
-You can always make errors when keying data into a computer from a hand-written document.
+Key punching manual timesheets into a computer does not need to be necessary in processing payroll.
+Errors will most always occur when keying data into a computer from a hand-written document.
 These errors can cost you in many direct and indirect ways:

 - Incorrect pay.
 How many employees complain if they are overpaid?
 If even a small number of employees keep their over-payments, it is costing your organization plenty.
-And when employees get underpaid as well as complain, issuing a new paycheck or adjustment is costly.
+And when employees get underpaid and complain, issuing a new paycheck or adjustment is costly.

 - Without accurate information, you lose the ability to make informed decisions.
 Employee pay is one of, if not the biggest, controllable expense in most organizations.
 You should have accurate information about hours worked, departments worked in, and jobs worked on, etc. to help you make good decisions for your business.